ericwu13/zsim/README.md

 5. Compile zsim: `scons -j16`

+6. Create a directory for zsim to dump its output files into, and cd into it: `mkdir run && cd run`

-6. Launch a test run: `./build/opt/zsim tests/simple.cfg`
+7. Launch a test run: `../build/opt/zsim ../tests/simple.cfg`.

 For more compilation options, run scons --help.
 You can build debug, optimized and release variants of the simulator (--d, --o, --r options).
 Optimized (opt)